mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.0.6 - 12-9-19 =
+* Fixed: an issue with sending daily email notifications
+* Fixed: an issue with backup type selection
+* Fixed: MySQL 8 compatibility problems
+* Fixed: multiple typos
+* Added: 'mainwp_check_current_user_can' filter
+* Added: feature to check if the site can send emails
+* Added: support for the Pro Reports extension
+* Preventative: security improvements

 = 4.0.5 - 11-15-19 =
 * Fixed: an issue with daily sync frequency